elaforge/karya/doc/derivation.md

 Well, not totally arbitrary, since it should conform to 'Ui.Id.valid'.
 But the deriver doesn't do much special with instruments.
-Instruments bring their calls into scope, and the default note deriver will inherit 'Derive.Environ.instrument', but that's about it.
+Instruments bring their calls into scope, and the default note deriver will inherit 'Derive.EnvKey.instrument', but that's about it.

 All the interesting stuff about instruments is [documented separately](instrument.md.html).